vinceldric/5-page-Static-Website/README.md

 #### Assets

-- used images from google
+- images used from google
 - fonts used from google fonts
+- icon fonts used from font awesome